Girondins: 1793 trial of Girondins

 The trial of the 22 began before the Revolutionary Tribunal on 24 October 1793.
 The verdict was a foregone conclusion.
 On 31 October, they were borne to the guillotine.
-It took 36 minutes to decapitate all of them, including Charles Éléonor Dufriche de Valazé, who had committed suicide the previous day upon hearing the sentence he was given.
+It took 36 minutes to decapitate all of them, including Charles Éléonor Dufriche-Valazé, who had committed suicide the previous day upon hearing the sentence he was given.

 Of those who escaped to the provinces, after wandering about singly or in groups most were either captured and executed or committed suicide.
 They included Barbaroux, Buzot, Condorcet, Grangeneuve, Guadet, Kersaint, Pétion, Rabaut de Saint-Etienne and François Rebecqui.
 Roland killed himself at Rouen on 15 November 1793, a week after the execution of his wife.
 A very few escaped, including Jean-Baptiste Louvet de Couvrai, whose Mémoires give a detailed picture of the sufferings of the fugitives.

 Marie-Thérèse Marinette Dupeyrat, also known as Madame Bouquey, sister in law of Marguerite-Élie Guadet was executed by guillotine on 20 July 1794 for her roles in sheltering a number of the Girondins.

 Girondins as martyrs

-The Last Meal of the Girondins (François Flameng, c.
-1850) — the body of Charles Éléonor Dufriche-Valazé, who stabbed himself in the courtroom, is in the foreground.
+The Last Banquet of the Girondins by Henri Félix Emmanuel Philippoteaux, 1850.
+The body of Charles Éléonor Dufriche-Valazé, who stabbed himself in the courtroom, is in the foreground.